Partnering with BHESCo to deliver an effective Local Area Energy Plan (LAEP)

 Where councils have already commissioned a report on local decarbonisation, BHESCo can deliver value by analysing the findings of the report and identifying the low hanging fruit, the projects that require longer term planning and the external events that must occur for projects to be successful, e.g. electricity grid reinforcement planning, electric vehicle charging infrastructure and heat network design.

 Having already successfully delivered nearly sixty community energy projects, including three projects containing strategic plans for councils to decarbonise heating systems, BHESCo knows how to turn concepts into reality.
 Our excellent track-record means that we can deploy proven technologies that will deliver the anticipated performance results, while presenting governance, operational and finance options required.

 Because BHESCo’s business model involves the design, development, and ownership models for operation and maintenance of energy assets, we can rely on real world experience when it comes to project design, instead of relying entirely on research and theoretical modelling.

 The importance of people - why accounting for non-technical factors is essential to a successful LAEP

 There is much more to consider with decarbonisation of heat and power than just the energy performance of existing buildings and the technical solutions available to improve them.
 There are many social and economic implications that will result from a transition to 100% renewable energy, which must be considered and discussed with the communities who will be impacted by these changes.
-An effective energy transition requires the consent and participation of residents in the community.
+An effective energy transition requires the consent and participation of residents, businesses and other stakeholders in the community.

 We recognise that people can be resistant to change.
 Residents may feel anxious about the ability of new technologies to deliver consistent heating, with the affordable running costs.
-They are also concerned about the cost of these new technologies and how the energy transition will be financed.
+People may also be concerned about the cost of these new technologies and how the energy transition will be financed.